-At a second stage, classes from the two communities are paired and asked to choose between two options of activities in the UN buffer zone: 1.
+At a second stage, classes from the two communities are paired and asked to choose between two options of activities at the Home for Cooperation in the buffer zone: 1.
 “Visit at the Home for Cooperation and Anti-racist Workshop”, where children in mixed groups engage in experiential activities related to anti-racism under the umbrella of Education for a Culture of Peace; or 2.
-Sports activities with NGO Peace Players International (PPI) – Cyprus, where children develop skills for teamwork, tolerance and trust through sports activities.
+Sports activities with NGO Peace Players Cyprus, where children develop skills for teamwork, tolerance and trust through sports activities.

 Interested groups of students have the option to further their participation and build on their established contact by taking part in sustainability actions, educational walks in Nicosia or study visits across the island.
 The sustainability workshops which are offered to primary, lower secondary and upper secondary educational levels in the form of both monocommunal and bicommunal workshops, include a diverse range of activities such as cooking, crafts, stencil-making, drama and photography.

 A preparatory mono-communal workshop is held for groups interested in taking part in educational walks of Nicosia and/or study visits.
 The Nicosia walks provide an interactive option for students, who have previously met, to explore and gain knowledge about the diversity of the walled city in addition to historical, social and cultural aspects of particular sites/monuments by taking part in an interactive tour across the divide.
 Similar to the Nicosia walks, the study visits offer an option to visit and learn about various significant locations across the divide.